bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

   **Figure 5: MNIST generated images**

+Next up are my CIFAR10 images in Figure 6.
+These ones look non-specific, which is typical for CIFAR10 (as far as I can tell by zooming in on pictures generated from papers).
+Qualitatively they don't look that far off from the samples published in [1].
+The only comment I can really make is that the diversity of colours and shapes/objects isn't bad.
+This implies that the network is learning *something*.

 .. figure:: /images/realnvp_cifar10.png
   :width: 800px
   :alt: CIFAR10 Generated Images
   :align: center

   **Figure 6: CIFAR10 generated images**

+Finally, I decided to use CELEBA (Figure 7), which is my first time training on this dataset.
+I usually avoid it because I thought my 8GB GPU couldn't handle it.
+Fortunately, I was able to *barely* fit it into memory (by using a smaller batch size).
+The samples are pretty bad.
+You can definitely make out faces but there are obvious places of corruption and the facial details are blurry.
+I suppose that more training might help improve things, but I also suspect that the faces in the paper are cherry picked.
+So it's probably a combination of both to get nicer images.

 .. figure:: /images/realnvp_celeba.png
   :width: 800px